sendjainabhi/tap/tap-1.0-deployment-guide.md

 ### Troubleshooting Tanzu Application Platform

 You can use commad to see the tanu package installation failure reason `kubectl get packageinstall/<package> -n tap-install -o yaml`.
-Refer [Troubleshooting Tanzu Application Platform Tips](https://docs.vmware.com/en/Tanzu-Application-Platform/0.4/tap/GUID-troubleshooting.html)
+Refer [Troubleshooting Tanzu Application Platform Tips](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-troubleshooting.html)

 ### Deploy Sample application
 See the steps to deploy and test [sample application](#tap-sample-app).
 You can refer [Deploy Application documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-getting-started.html) for further details.

+### Service Bindings for Kubernetes

+You can see [Service Bindings for Kubernetes](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-service-bindings-about.html)  for more details.
+### Tanzu Application Platform GUI auth provider

+You can see [auth provider documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-tap-gui-auth.html)  for more details.